Using coupons: boost your Peecho sales with promo codes

 You can encourage your followers to join a promotion by offering a double incentive.
 Everyone who makes a purchase with a promo code is entered into a draw for one final, grand prize.
 Everyone will feel rewarded for their participation, plus there’s the added thrill of wondering whether they will win the prize.
 Make sure the prize is one of your products, or something related to your shop.
 Giveaways like this are also a great opportunity to spotlight certain products.

-If you have any questions, check out the Frequently Asked Questions section or email us at firstname.lastname@example.org.
+If you have any questions, check out the Help Center or email us at firstname.lastname@example.org.